 Key Considerations in Appointing Directors

-- Independence and Objectivity – It’s better to consider that the independent directors should not have any financial or any kind of personal ties that compromise their judgment, because it can impact upon the functioning of the company business.
+- Skills and Expertise – Companies should appoint directors who have the relevant industry experience and the required skills as per the requirements of the company’s buscompany’sependence and Objectivity – It’s better tIt’snsider that the independent directors should not have any financial or any personal ties that compromise their judgment, because it can impact upon the functioning of the company business.

 - Diversity and Inclusion – Many jurisdictions encourage diversity in board composition, including gender diversity.